-- 1. the staff member who has the concern should write a Low Level Concern form and pass it to their Camp Manager within 1 hour - 2. if the concern is about the Camp Manager, then the concern must be passed to the Main Office and Head Of Safeguarding - 3. if the concern is about a member of the Main Office team, then the concern must be passed to the Managing Director who will notify the Head Of Safeguarding
+- 1. the staff member who has the concern should write a Low Level Concern form (see Low Level Concerns in policy) and pass it to their Camp Manager or Regional Manager within 1 hour. - 2. if the concern is about the Camp Manager, then the concern must be passed to the Main Office and Head of Safeguarding - 3. if the concern is about a member of the Main Office team, then the concern must be passed to the Managing Director who will notify the Head Of Safeguarding - 4.
+Concern to be logged on CPOMS - 5.
+A decision made with the Designated Safeguarding Person and Head of Safeguarding if the content reaches allegation threshold or remains LLC. - 6.
+Any allegations to be referred to the LADO and reported to the Group CEO.

-In most cases the Main Office team, Head Of Safeguarding, Managing Director and HR will convene a meeting within an hour of the concern initially arising.
-The Consultant Advisor for Cognita should be invited.
+If required the Main Office team, Head Of Safeguarding and/or Operations Director will convene a meeting within an hour of the concern initially arising.
+The Consultant SA will be invited if relevant.
+The DSL will contact the LADO and inform the ALG Head of Safeguarding of the LADO's initial steer and whether an internal investigation can commence.